 Remarkable Care for Kids

-- Academic medical center expertise: At Rush University Children’s Hospital your child will have access to more than 100 pediatric physicians and specialists, including pediatricians, pediatric pulmonologists who specialize in treating breathing problems in children, and pediatric critical care clinicians who specialize in treating children with severe RSV infections.
+- Academic medical center expertise: At Rush University Children’s Hospital your child will have access to more than 100 pediatric physicians and specialists, including pediatricians, pediatric pulmonologists who specializes in treating breathing problems in children, and pediatric critical care clinicians who specialize in treating children with severe RSV infections.

-- Preventive care treatments: Pediatricians at Rush can provide children who are at high risk for developing severe RSV with monthly injections of palivizumab, a medication used to prevent serious RSV infections.
+- Preventive care treatments: Pediatricians at Rush can provide children who are at a high risk for developing severe RSV with monthly injections of palivizumab, a medication used to prevent serious RSV infections.

 - A kid-friendly inpatient experience: Child Life Services specialists at Rush University Children’s Hospital can help your child — and you — cope with the physical, social and emotional challenges of hospitalization.